SmallzooDev/fink/README.md

 ### Prerequisites

-- Rust 1.70 or higher
+- For Homebrew installation: macOS with Homebrew installed
-- Cargo
+- For building from source: Rust 1.70 or higher and Cargo

 ## Usage